 There are also more niche exhibits like the Prague of Charles IV, which includes models of St Vitus’ Cathedral and Prague Castle, and even a section on rafting and boat expeditions on the Vltava River.

 However, its most famous (and arguably its most amazing) exhibit is undoubtedly the Langweil Model of Prague.
-Dating back from the 1830s, it was begun by Antonin Langweil and presents a miniature recreation of what Prague would have looked like at that time, made entirely out of paper.
+Dating back to the 1830s, it was begun by Antonin Langweil and presents a miniature recreation of what Prague would have looked like at that time, made entirely out of paper.

 There are guided tours available for anyone who wants to be able to get a little more out of their visit, and for anyone traveling with children in tow, the museum offers a range of programs for the whole family to enjoy.

 - Address: Na Poříčí 52/1554, 180 00 Nové Město, Czechia